 We also want to ensure that staff are supported and encouraged to develop personally and professionally.
 We recognise that staff wellbeing is important to pupil achievement and the school’s performance.
 We are committed to making sure that the Staff Wellbeing Policy is implemented so that each individual is able to cope successfully with the demands in their lives, whatever the cause of stress.
 The purpose of the policy is to maintain a school ethos which supports staff health and wellbeing by making sure that all employees are treated fairly and consistently.

-Please find below useful links which can offer a range of support and services in relation to mental health and wellbeing.
+Click on the links below to see our Mental Health & Wellbeing action plans and to take a look at resources and links which can offer a range of support and services in relation to mental health and wellbeing.